Find out about fibrocystic disease of the breast, which is a non cancerous breast condition.

 - take mild painkillers

 Some women have said that their breast symptoms improve if they avoid caffeine found in coffee, tea, chocolate, and some soft drinks.
-There is no scientific evidence that caffeine or other stimulants cause the symptoms, but it might be worth trying.
+There is no scientific evidence that caffeine causes the symptoms, but it might be worth trying.

 Does fibrocystic disease affect the risk of breast cancer